Smailya/KetoBotAI/MoodAnalyser/README.md

- MoodAnalyser

-I developed a MoodAnalyser which is a simple Python tool that leverages TextBlob to perform sentiment analysis on text input.
-By analyzing the sentiment polarity, the tool returns a corresponding emoji to represent the mood.
-It’s an easy-to-use utility for quickly gauging the sentiment of text data.
+# Sentiment-to-Emoji Converter

+## Overview

+This project adapts and enhances a sentiment analysis tool using **TextBlob** to detect the emotional tone of user input and translate it into expressive emojis.
+By converting emotional data into visual cues, the tool makes interactions more engaging and intuitive.

+## Technologies

+- Python
+- TextBlob (Natural Language Processing library)
+- GitHub (for version control and collaboration)

- Features
+## Features

+- Analyzes user input text to determine sentiment polarity and subjectivity
+- Maps detected emotions to corresponding emojis for interactive feedback
+- Provides a simple, intuitive way to visualize emotional tone in text

+## Why This Matters

+This tool is especially valuable for full-stack engineers developing emotionally aware applications such as:

+- Mental health and wellbeing platforms
+- User feedback and review systems
+- Chatbots and conversational interfaces

+By integrating sentiment-to-emoji conversion, businesses can create empathetic, engaging software that resonates with users, improves retention, and adds a human touch to digital experiences.

+## What I Learned

-- Sentiment analysis using TextBlob
+- Text processing and natural language understanding using TextBlob
-- Dataclass implementation for structured data
-- Emoji-based mood representation
-- Configurable sentiment threshold
+- Implementing NLP logic to interpret sentiment polarity

- Requirements
+- Mapping emotional data to front-end visual elements (emojis)
+- Enhancing user experience through emotionally intelligent design

+## Getting Started

+### Prerequisites

 - Python 3.x
-- TextBlob
+- TextBlob library

- Installation
+### Installation

-1. Clone the repository:

-2. Install the required libraries:
+Install TextBlob via pip:

 pip install textblob

-3. Run the script:

-    python sentiment_cript.py
+text

- Usage
+### Usage

-- Run the script in your terminal and input any text to analyze its sentiment.
+Run the script and input text to receive sentiment analysis along with emoji representation:
-- The tool will return an emoji representing the sentiment along with its polarity score.

- Example
-Text: I love this!
-😄 (0.5)
+from textblob import TextBlob

+def sentiment_to_emoji(text):
+analysis = TextBlob(text)
+polarity = analysis.sentiment.polarity
+if polarity > 0.5:
+return "😊" # Very positive
+elif polarity > 0:
+return "🙂" # Positive
+elif polarity == 0:
+return "😐" # Neutral
+elif polarity > -0.5:
+return "🙁" # Negative
+else:
+return "😢" # Very negative

+text = input("Enter your text: ")
+print(f"Sentiment emoji: {sentiment_to_emoji(text)}")

+text

+## Contributing

+Contributions and suggestions are welcome!
+Feel free to open issues or submit pull requests.

+## License

+This project is licensed under the MIT License.

+---

+Developed by ismail Cisse
+Bringing emotional intelligence to software through sentiment analysis and emoji mapping.